bryceparkman/bryceparkman/README.md

 ## 👋 Hi there, I'm Bryce.
 Welcome to my GitHub page!

 ### About Me
-🤖 I am interested in all things robotics and the intersection of computer science and math.\
+I am a Computer Science and Mathematics major at the University of Massachusetts Amherst.
+I am interested in all things robotics and the intersection of computer science and math.
+Experienced in full stack web development, app development, and mathematical visualization. \
-🎓 Computer Science and Mathematics student at the University of Massachusetts Amherst.\
-📱 Experienced in full stack web development and app development.\
 🌐 Visit [my website](https://bryce-parkman.vercel.app/) for more details on my current and previous projects.\
 💼 I am currently seeking software internships for Summer 2021, my [résumé](https://bryce-parkman.vercel.app/Bryce-Parkman-Resume.pdf) is available here.